apache/airflow/docs/apache-airflow/administration-and-deployment/kubernetes.rst

 This could be used, for instance, to add sidecar or init containers to every worker pod launched by KubernetesExecutor or KubernetesPodOperator.

+See :ref:`Configuring local settings <set-config:configuring-local-settings>` for details on how to configure local settings.

 .. code-block:: python